StereoKit/StereoKit-Docs/docs/Pages/StereoKit/Model/AddSubset.md

 ```csharp
 int AddSubset(Mesh mesh, Material material, Matrix& transform)
 ```
+[Obsolete] For removal in v0.4.
+Use AddNode or Nodes / Visuals.AddChild instead.
 Adds a new subset to the Model, and recalculates the bounds.
 A default subset name of "subsetX" will be used, where X is the subset's index.
 </div>

 |  |  |